 We now have fairly complete records of palaeontological publications by the group for the past 33 years, and this permits an overview and analysis of general and particular trends.
 Here is the graph - what does it mean, and what are the limitations?

-- The number of publications has risen more or less linearly from 10-20 per year in the 1980s to 80-120 in the past six years.
+- The number of publications has risen more or less linearly from 10-20 per year in the 1980s to 80-120 in the past ten years.

 - The rate of increase has steepened in the past six or seven years.

-- These increases perhaps reflect growth of the research group, from four in the 1980s (Briggs, Cowie, Dineley, Savage), down to two from 1989-1996 (Benton, Briggs), and then rising to six in 2013 (Benton, Donoghue, Schmidt, Rayfield, Pisani, Vinther, Janis), and eight in 2016 (addition of Williams and Davies), and ten in 2018 (addition of Cunningham).
+- These increases perhaps reflect growth of the research group, from four in the 1980s (Briggs, Cowie, Dineley, Savage), down to two from 1989-1996 (Benton, Briggs), and then rising to seven in 2014 (Benton, Donoghue, Schmidt, Rayfield, Pisani, Vinther, Janis), and eight in 2016 (addition of Williams and Davies), and ten in 2018 (addition of Cunningham).

 - The population of MSc and PhD students, and postdocs and fellows has also grown substantially since 2000.

 - Publication details are taken from Web of Science, and cross-checked with Scopus, searching for all publications with the author address of Department of Geology/ School of Earth Sciences at Bristol, and selecting those by members of the Palaeobiology Research Group

 - Other sources, such as author cvs and obituaries, were searched to add non-listed publications.
 In more recent years (after 1997), the list has been compiled annually using Web of KNowledge and Scopus, and in consultation with members of the group, who help to fill gaps.